suggestionsbot/suggestions-docs/docs/docs/README.md

 1. Create and set a suggestions channel by running `config channel <channel>`.
 (You can tag the channel.)
    a) Add the bot to that channel's permissions and exclusively give it the `SEND MESSAGES` and `ADD REACTIONS` permissions.
 (Add anymore depending on what permissions you gave the bot globally.)
-   b) Disable `SEND MESSAGES` and `ADD REACTIONS` for `@everyone` to keep the channel clean and that users only vote with the configured emoji set (ex. the ✅ and ❌ emojis).
+   b) Disable `SEND MESSAGES` and `ADD REACTIONS` for `@everyone` to keep the channel clean and that users only vote with the configured emoji set (e.g. the ✅ and ❌ emojis).

 2. Create and set a suggestions log channel by running `config logs <channel>`.
 (You can tag the channel.)
    a) Add the bot to that channel's permissions and exclusively give it the `SEND MESSAGES` permission.
 (Add anymore depending on what permissions you gave the bot globally.)